CVE-2025-3248: CWE-306 Missing Authentication for Critical Function in langflow-ai langflow

 Description

 CVE-2025-3248 is a critical vulnerability in langflow versions prior to 1.
 3. 0 that allows remote, unauthenticated attackers to execute arbitrary code via the /api/v1/validate/code endpoint.
-This flaw stems from missing authentication on a critical function, enabling code injection through crafted HTTP requests.
+The issue arises from missing authentication on this critical function, enabling code injection through crafted HTTP requests.
 The vulnerability has a CVSS score of 9.
-8, indicating high impact on confidentiality, integrity, and availability without requiring user interaction or privileges.
-Although no known exploits are currently reported in the wild, the risk of exploitation is significant due to the ease of attack and the critical nature of the flaw.
-Organizations using langflow should prioritize upgrading to version 1.
-3. 0 or later once available and implement network-level protections to restrict access to the vulnerable API endpoint.
+8, reflecting a high impact on confidentiality, integrity, and availability without requiring any user interaction or privileges.
+No known exploits are currently reported in the wild.
+Users of langflow should upgrade to version 1.
+3. 0 or later when available and consider network-level restrictions to protect the vulnerable API endpoint.

 AI-Powered Analysis